 Alumni are a living testimony to the value of a University of New Hampshire education.
 Alumni use what they learned from the International Affairs Dual Major and studying abroad to effect change around them, ultimately contributing knowledge and valuable skills to their communities, the nation and the world.
 For over 25 years, IA and study abroad alumni have made contributions in many important fields including business, education, communications, politics, international relations, sports and science.
 Distinguished alumni include Steve Boyer (IA/Environmental Conservation ’87), Senior Programme Officer for the UN Institute for Training and Research in Geneva, Switzerland; Paul Waldner (IA/History ’93), President KAMTEK East Asia, in Zhuhai, China; Florence Reed (IA/ Environmental Conservation ’90) and Bob Leavitt (IA/History), Director for African Affairs in President Obama’s National Security Council.

 There are numerous opportunities for alumni to stay involved and connected after they graduate.
 The UNH Alumni Association coordinates a variety of alumni groups, events and programs.
-Alumni interested in supporting the IA and study abroad program can give back to the institution by endowing student scholarships or various other areas of critical importance.
+Alumni interested in supporting the IA and study abroad program can give back to the Center for International Education by endowing student scholarships or various other areas of critical importance.
 Alumni can also come back to campus to share their skills, experience and career journey with interested students.